AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 2. Click `Run 'app'` on your Android Studio.
 A moment later you will see the project installed on your device.

-3. Grant microphone and camera access to your app.

-4. When the app launches, you should be able to see yourself and the watermark "123456" on the local view.
+4. When the app launches, you can see yourself and the watermark "123456" on the local view.

 ## Sample project